-He has ADHD and autism, with accompanying sensory processing issues.
+My son has and autism, with accompanying sensory processing issues.
 He’s startled by and sensitive to sudden and loud noises.
 He often freezes in place, putting his hands over his ears.

-When it comes to fire drills, he has appropriate accommodations in his IEP: He’s told ahead of time about drills.
+When it comes to fire drills, he has appropriate accommodations in his : He’s told ahead of time about drills.
 The teacher makes sure his noise-canceling headphones are at the ready.

-Lockdown drills pose an entirely different concern for Benjamin.
+Lockdown drills pose an entirely different concern for my son.
 They’re just as startling and disruptive to him.
-But as much as I’d like to make them as manageable for him as we’ve made fire drills, I’m hesitant to put the same accommodations in place for them.
+But as much as I’d like to make them as manageable for him as we’ve made fire drills, I’m hesitant to put the same in place for them.

 That’s manageable if there’s an actual fire or a need to evacuate the school.
 A teacher can shepherd him along.
 She can talk him through his anxiety and get him safely out the door.